For Learners

 Medical Education: University of Connecticut School of Medicine

-Residence: John’s Hopkins Hospital
+Residency: John’s Hopkins Hospital

 Fellowship: John’s Hopkins Hospital